Jimmy John Liautaud: Hunting

 Liautaud is an avid hunter and fisherman.
 In an interview in 2015 with the Chicago Tribune, Liautaud said that the largest misconception about him is that people still connect him to photos of him posing with big game from 10 years ago.
 According to Liautaud, he used to hunt big game in Africa on legally organized safaris, but he no longer does.
 Starting in 2015, his hunting prompted people to call for a boycott of his business.

 Personal life

-Liautaud is married to Leslie Liautaud and has three children, Spencer, Lucy, and Fred.
+Liautaud is married to Leslie Liautaud and has three children.
 Liautaud is an investor in wines and vineyards, at least one of which has been featured on the cover of Wine Spectator.
 He also owns thousands of acres of farmland in Central Illinois.

-Liautaud also owns a superyacht named ROCK.IT, a 198-foot ship built with his input by Feadship in 2014.
-The ship, which can accommodate ten guests with a crew of 13, has been a finalist for a few yacht awards and been featured in a number of industry publications.
+Liautaud previously owned a superyacht named ROCK.IT, a 198-foot ship built with his input by Feadship in 2014.
+The ship, which can accommodate ten guests with a crew of 13, has been a finalist for a few yacht awards and has been featured in industry publications.
+Liautaud sold the yacht in June 2023.